johncoder/Dichotomy/README.md

 ###What does this package do to my project?

-When you install the NuGet package, you will notice that a new file has been added to your project named `ConsoleApplicaitonInstaller.cs`.
+When you install the NuGet package, you will notice that a new file has been added to your project named `ConsoleApplicationInstaller.cs`.
 This file contains an installer class used to interact with the install functionality:

 	[RunInstaller(true)]
     public class ConsoleApplicationInstaller : CustomInstaller